primocms/primo/development.md

 ## On-page editing

-Primo will automatically make fields editable on the page by matching a block's field values to its value within the block's DOM element.
+Primo will automatically make fields editable on the page by matching a block's field values to its value within the block's DOM element, but there may be instances where you'll need to explicitly set a field value as being editable.

-### Implicit
+### Implicitly setting on-page editable fields

-All field types besides 'Select' and 'Switch' will be automatically editable, including those within Repeater and Group fields, so long as they are within their own element without any other text.
+All text, link, and image fields will be automatically editable, including those within Repeater and Group fields, so long as they are within their own element without any other text.

 ```
 <!-- These will work -->